-CM 1.1 Programs will meet monthly with primary partnering agencies (local education agencies and/or community-based organizations) to examine services and strategize their collaborative efforts to serve their 21st CCLC students.

-CM 1.2 Programs will develop robust sustainability plans and demonstrate progress in implementing the plans.
+- CM 1.1: Programs will meet monthly with primary partnering agencies (local education agencies and/or CBOs) to examine services and strategize their collaborative efforts to serve their 21st CCLC students. - CM 1.2: Programs will develop robust sustainability plans and demonstrate progress in implementing the plans.

-Objective 2: Ohio's 21st CCLC programs will deliver high-quality programs with evidence-based educational and developmental services that positively affect student outcomes in school attendance, academic performance and behavior.
+Objective 2: Ohio's 21st CCLC programs will deliver high-quality programs with evidence-based educational and developmental services that positively affect student outcomes in school attendance, academic performance, and behavior.

-CM 2.1 Programs will deliver enrichment opportunities in reading that use evidence-based strategies and practices, as defined by the Ohio Department of Education, and provide at least two hours, on average, of reading enrichment per week.

-CM 2.2 Programs will deliver enrichment opportunities in mathematics that use evidence-based strategies and practices, as defined by the Ohio Department of Education, and provide at least two hours, on average, of math enrichment per week.
+- CM 2.1: Programs will deliver enrichment opportunities in reading that use evidencebased strategies and practices, as defined by the Ohio Department of Education and Workforce, and provide at least two hours, on average, of reading enrichment per week. - CM 2.2: Programs will deliver enrichment opportunities in mathematics that use evidence-based strategies and practices, as defined by the Ohio Department of

-CM 2.3 Programs will provide programming that connects academic content with careers, promotes careertechnical education pathways, and provides opportunities for students to develop professional capabilities (middle and high school sites only).

-CM 2.4 Programs will provide dropout prevention using evidence-based strategies and interventions that keep students enrolled in school and on track for earning high school diplomas (middle and high school sites only).

-CM 2.5 Programs will ensure that at least 60 percent of enrolled students attend regularly (30 days or more).
+- Education and Workforce, and provide at least two hours, on average, of math enrichment per week. - CM 2.3: Programs will provide programming that connects academic content with careers, promotes career- technical education pathways, and provides opportunities for students to develop professional capabilities (middle and high school sites only). (all programs; see Career Connections Framework) - CM 2.4: Programs will provide dropout prevention using evidence-based strategies and interventions that keep students enrolled in school and on track for earning high school diplomas (middle and high school sites only). - CM 2.5: Programs will ensure that at least 60 percent of enrolled students attend regularly (90 hours or more for academic year programming).

-CM 2.6 Programs provide at least three evidence-based educational development opportunities to families of the participating students (for example, family literacy classes, parenting classes and activities to support family engagement in the school and community.